 Introduction of Polymers

-➧ Modern life cannot be imagined without polymers.
+Modern life cannot be imagined without polymers.
 In order to manage our daily life in a simple and easy way, the importance of polymers is immense.
 If we take a closer look, we can see that most of the items used in our daily life are made of polymers.
-For example Brush, plastic cups, plastic bags, buckets, toys, synthetic cloth, and tyres, electrical insulating materials etc. Even the proteins in our body are polymers.
+For example Brush, plastic cups, plastic bags, buckets, toys, synthetic cloth, tyres, electrical insulating materials, etc. Even the proteins in our body are polymers.
 All these materials are made with different types of polymers.
-So, in this chapter we will be discussing different types of polymers.
+So, in this chapter, we will be discussing different types of polymers.

 What are Polymers?

-➧ The word ‘polymer’ derived from two Greek words, Poly – means ‘many’ and ‘Mer’ – means ‘unit or part’.
+• The word ‘polymer’ is derived from two Greek words, Poly – means ‘many’ and ‘Mer’ – means ‘unit or part’.

-➧ For example the monomer ethylene gets linked with many other ethylene molecules to form polyethylene, or large number of vinyl chloride molecules combine to form polyvinyl chloride.
+• For example the monomer ethylene gets linked with many other ethylene molecules to form polyethylene, or a large number of vinyl chloride molecules combine to form polyvinyl chloride.

 Common classifications of polymers

-➧ Based on some special features (like source, structure) the following are some of the common classifications of polymers.
+• Based on some special features (such as source, and structure) the following are some of the common classifications of polymers.

 - 1. Natural polymers